 By delving deeper into historical context, the current cultural climate, advances and challenges, the CFL will shine a spotlight on society’s most pressing issues, while paving a path forward for continued growth – within the league, throughout communities, across the country and around the world.

-For more Diversity is Strength content including the CFL’s Diversity is Strength Conversations series, CLICK HERE.
+For more Diversity is Strength content including the first season of the CFL’s Diversity is Strength Conversations series, CLICK HERE.